USDA-ARS-GBRU/gfa_var_genotyper/README.md

     uncompressed or compressed using either gzip or bzip2. (.gz or .bz2 file extension)

+    For a single pack table and label use -p/--pack and -l/--label.
+For multiple pack table files and labels use --packlist.

+     -p --pack      vg pack edge table
+                      ex: -p sample.1.pack.edge.table
+                      ex: -p sample.2.pack.edge.table.gz

+     -l --label     vg pack edge table label displayed in vcf header

+     --packlist     text file containing list of pack edge table files and labels (labels optional but recommended)
+                      (1 file and label per line, tab-delimited)

      --ploidy       1 (haploid) or 2 (diploid) currently supported
                       default: 1

-     --rm_inv_head  remove variants with inverted head node
-                      default: disabled

-    Inversion variants can result in a negative sign prefix in the 'POS' field head node id.
+    Variants in gfa_variants.pl (PanPipes) format can contain inversion variants, which can result in a negative sign prefix in the 'POS' field head node id.
 Conventionally, this field represents the position in the reference genome and negative values may cause issues with tools that use vcfs.
 To remove such variants from vcf ouput, use